What Is an Alcohol Detox?

 Psychological Withdrawal Symptoms

 As well as the clear physical dangers of alcohol withdrawals, there may also be a range of psychological alcohol withdrawals that occur during alcohol detox.
 Depression, insomnia and anxiety are three of the most common psychological effects from alcohol withdrawal.

 What is not always clear is what came first.
 Many people that present for alcohol rehab or alcohol detox state that they initially drank to cope with anxiety.
 When the alcohol wears off, the anxiety returns.
 For others, the excessive alcohol consumption is the cause of the anxiety.

 There is also a clear relationship between alcohol and depression.
 Alcohol is a depressant and excessive consumption greatly increases the chances of feeling depressed.
 The vicious cycle of alcoholism, unfortunately, lulls the drinker into a belief that drinking more helps to overcome the depression, whereas it exacerbates and prolongs the depression.

 Insomnia can also be very hard to cope with.
 Heavy alcohol drinkers tend not to sleep well anyway and report waking up very early or regularly feeling as though they have not slept well.
 However, when trying to cut down or stop drinking, they find that sleeping becomes even more difficult.

-Both physical and psychological withdrawals are managed as part of the detox and rehab programme.
+Both physical and psychological withdrawals are managed as part of your treatment with us.

-Here is a guide of a when alcohol withdrawals will occur during alcohol detox:
+Here is a guide of when alcohol withdrawals will occur during detox: